damien-meere/full_stack_milestone/README.md

 9. Open the app on Heroku and check to ensure that it's working correctly.

 [Back to top](#Introduction)

+## Acknowledgements
+The core Django functionality of this site was built following the direction of the Code Institute's 'Full Stack Frameworks With Django' module.
+I took this as the basis to build from.
+So many thanks to the Code Institute for the fantastic training content.
+The Code Institute's Tutor team were also an invaluable help, more often than not helping me get to the right answer myself with some helpful prompting.
+Special thanks to my mentor, Dick Vlaarden.
+His guidance throughout this project, and indeed the entire course, was invaluable.
+And a huge thanks to my colleague
+Valentina Novarra, without whom I might not have made it this far.

 ###### <i>Disclaimer: This project (Milestone 4) was created for educational purposes as part of the Code Institute's Full Stack Software Development Course.</i>